-22. Material changes and commitments, if any, affecting the financial position of the Company
+24. Material changes and commitments, if any, affecting the financial position of the Company

-There are no material changes and commitments, other than the impact of the lockdown restrictions arising from COVID-19 pandemic, affecting the financial position of the Company which have occurred between the close of the financial year on March 31, 2022 to which the financial statements relate and the date of this Report.
+There are no material changes and commitments affecting the financial position of the Company which have occurred between the close of the financial year on March 31, 2023 to which the financial statements relate and the date of this Report.

-23. Acknowledgements
+25. Acknowledgements

-The Board wishes to acknowledge and express their gratitude for the whole hearted support and cooperation extended by the members, NRB group, Company's bankers, customers, suppliers and all employees of the Company for their efforts in a difficult year.
+The Board wishes to acknowledge and express their gratitude for the whole hearted support and co-operation extended by the members, NRB group, Company's bankers, customers, suppliers and all employees of the Company for their efforts during the year.

-Annexure I

-Report on Corporate Social Responsibility (CSR) Activities
+Annexure I Corporate Social Responsibility (CSR) Activities